Penning has acquired Veli's wealth-management business — introducing Penning Wealth. Learn more

 Trade on a CASP-licensed platform

-Penning operates under a CASP licence granted by the Danish FSA — passported across the EU.
+Penning operates under a CASP license granted by the Danish FSA — passported across the EU.